 New York City is basically a foodie paradise since it’s home to some of the best eateries in the world.

-And while you probably won’t be able to try every single one of them, there are three foods that you absolutely MUST eat while you’re in New York City.
+And while you probably won’t be able to try every single one of them, there are three typical New York foods that you absolutely MUST eat while you’re in New York City.

 In my humble opinion, New York bagels are the best bagels in the world.
 So, even if you feel like you hate this iconic breakfast food, do yourself a solid and try one in New York anyway.
 Russ and Daughters and Ess-A-Bagel (near Grand Central Terminal) are two great places to try them.